acarbone/AssetsMinify/README.md

 AssetsMinify
 ============

-AssetsMinify is a WordPress plugin based on [Assetic library](https://github.com/kriswallsmith/assetic) to minify JS and CSS assets and compile sass/less stylesheets.
+AssetsMinify is a [WordPress plugin](http://wordpress.org/extend/plugins/assetsminify/) based on [Assetic library](https://github.com/kriswallsmith/assetic) to let using Compass, SASS and LESS for developing themes and for minifying JS and CSS resources.

 Why use it